Strata (band): Hiatus, disbandment, and reunion (2008–2014)

 On January 19, 2008, vocalist Eric Victorino announced that he was leaving the band, stating that he wanted to explore his creativity, and encouraging fans to "let this be a time of growth and evolution, a celebration of the past eight years and anticipation of what's to come."
 The band was subsequently disbanded, with Hernandez and Robison forming a new project titled Beta State.
-Victorino later started a new band named The Limousines, and also published two books; a short story and poetry compilation titled Coma Therapy, and Trading Shadows for Sunshine: A Loosely Chronicled Descent into the World of Exercise Bikes and Antidepressants.
+Victorino later started a new band named The Limousines, and also published two books: a short story and poetry compilation titled Coma Therapy, and Trading Shadows for Sunshine: A Loosely Chronicled Descent into the World of Exercise Bikes and Antidepressants.
 On September 17, 2010, Beta State released their full-length album entitled Stars.
 On August 30, 2011, a reissue of Sleep was released to celebrate the tenth anniversary of the release of the EP, which includes previously unreleased songs, demos, and acoustic songs.

 In early 2014, Victorino and Hernandez began posting pictures and videos of the members practicing songs from both of their studio albums as well as setlists, causing rumor of a reunion.
-Strata has begun playing shows again, and officially announced their reunion in June 2014.
+Strata began playing shows again, and officially announced their reunion in June 2014.
 Drummer Adrian Robison was invited to join, but declined.
-Longtime friend of the band Andy Bailey has joined on drums.
+Longtime friend of the band Andy Bailey joined on drums.

 The Sawmill Sessions EP (2015–2017)

-Without announcement on the band's official social media page, Strata released a six-song EP called The Sawmill Sessions on March 8, 2016 to iTunes, among other digital retailers.
+Without announcement on the band's official social media page, Strata released a six-song EP called The Sawmill Sessions on March 8, 2016, to iTunes, among other digital retailers.
 Many of the EP's tracks were reworked versions of songs previously released as demos on the 10-year anniversary edition of Sleep, as well as an alternate version of "Coma Therapy."